 Subcontract pricing considerations

-Contractors and subcontractors must conduct and document cost or price analyses for subcontracts, and submit certified cost or pricing data for high-value subcontracts to ensure fair and reasonable pricing in government contracts.
+Contractors must rigorously analyze and document subcontractor pricing, and submit certified cost or pricing data for significant subcontracts to ensure fair and reasonable pricing in government contracts.

 Overview